 Fine Bengal Stripe

 A bengal stripe can come in many sizes, and the fine bengal stripe is narrower than the standard bengal stripe (a width on which the Americans and British cannot agree) but wider than a hairline stripe.
-Roger Moore wears a blue shirt of in a fine bengal stripe with his blazer in The Man with the Golden Gun (pictured above).
+The fine bengal stripe is approximately 1/16 inch wide.
+Roger Moore wears a blue shirt of in a fine bengal stripe with his blazer in The Man with the Golden Gun (pictured above) as well as fine bengal stripes in grey (pictured below) and gold in the same film.
 This is a dressy stripe that is appropriate to wear with a blazer or a suit.
 This stripe is sometimes known as a “dress stripe” or a “pencil stripe”.

 When in an oxford cloth, this is often known in America as a “university stripe” because of it’s popularity with Ivy League university students in the mid 20th century.
 Some Americans flip the bengal stripe and candy stripe names.